Kevin-Ngo/surfevolvergui/README.developer.md

 ~~~~
 gogo N
 ~~~~
-1. "**gogo**": is a function that when ran in the *Surface Evolver*, will cause the grains to move for however many iterations.
+1. "**gogo**": is a function that when ran in the *Surface Evolver*, will cause the grains to grow for "N" iterations.
 In addition to simulating the grain growth, "gogo" is the main function where data is "told" to be collected.
-Typically when you want to create a feature to record a new type of data not already being collected, create a function, then add it to "gogo". "gogo" currently outputs data from the surface to text files named: "xxx-report.txt" and "sides.txt".
-An example of using "gogo" - e.g.: "gogo 100" will run "gogo" 100 times.
+Typically when you want to create a feature to record a new type of data not already being collected, create a function, then add it to "gogo". "gogo" currently outputs data from the surface to text files named: "xxx-report.txt" and "sides.txt". e.g.: "gogo 100" will run "gogo" 100 times.